 On Rosh Hashanah, we celebrate the New Year and give thanks for the creation of our world.
 We dedicate time to family and friends and we reflect on our past year and celebrate the start of the new year.
 It’s the perfect time to celebrate in good health, make new goals for the year ahead and try to do better for yourself, your family, and our world.

 Be eco-“logical” about planning your family gatherings right from the get-go.
 Shopping locally for an organic Rosh Hashanah meal, apples and honey will not only help support your neighbours and community, but you will also serve kind, chemical and pesticide-free food.

 Plastic bags are a thing of the past, it’s time to carry on (literally!).
 Arm yourself with a bag that will last you all of your shopping to come.
 Try a fair-trade made bag that is lead-free and washable (because you might be putting them on your kitchen counters, right?).

 A real meal

-Make sure that you’re buying and serving a pesticide, GMO, chemical and hormone-free dinner.
+Make sure that you’re buying and serving a pesticide, GMO, chemical and hormone-free dinner … a Kind Food Meal all around!
 It’s easy to do when you get into the habit of shopping responsibly.
 Know your food, and know your farmer.
-Not all organic food is created equal – and organic doesn’t mean healthy.
-Better (and yummier) food on the table makes for happier guests — and you might even inspire others to shop more responsibly too once they taste and savour your local, organic goodness (that is my hope every time I host!)
-Join a CSA, shop your farmers’ market, or grow your own food, it is way better than simply growing a lawn (I use Young Urban Farmers for my own garden and harvest kale from June until January!).
+Not all organic food is created equal … and organic doesn’t mean healthy.
+Better, kinder, and yummier food on the table makes for happier guests … and you might even inspire others to shop more responsibly too once they taste and savour your local, organic goodness (that is my hope every time I host!)
+Join a CSA, shop your farmers’ market, or grow your own food, it is way better than simply growing a lawn (I use Young Urban Farmers for my own garden and harvest some of the things from June until January!).

 The perfect cover-up